krzpch/Weather-Station/README.md

 - LCD 16x2 with I2C module
 - DHT 22 temperature and humidity sensor
 - 10k resistor for DHT22
-- 12 V powrer supply
+- 12 V power supply

 ## Station
 The station measures current temperature and humidity in 8 seconds delays.
 It also saves measurments in history.
 To get this measurments it uses DHT22 sensor, whitch measures temerature in range from -40 to 80 Celsuis with accuracy of +-0.5 Celsius and humidity in range from 0 to 100 % RH with accuracy of +- 2 % RH.
 If your phone is connected, the station will be sending current measurements periodically with 30 second delays.
 HC-05 Bluetooth module communicate with board using UART.